stclib/STC/README.md

 #endif
 ```

-Define and use the "private" containers in the c-file:
+Define and use the "private" container in the c-file:
 ```c++
 // Dataset.c
 #include "Dataset.h"